-Is it also the case that we can make people become more ethical?.
-While in most of the studies that examine people’s ability to avoid racial bias, the situation with regard to the ethical behavior is much more complex, where people need to choose from a number of options and with little less clarity of what is the right thing to do.
-In addition, in contrast to the dealing with racial biases, where there is basically one dimension that the individual needs to overcome, in behavioral ethics it is related to honesty, rule compliance, cooperation and many more attributes which makes the change of intrinsic motivation a more challenging one

-Overall, it is clear that with all the limitations suggest in previous chapters regarding the complex effect of law and the need to this view Bartlett’s argument that it is better to change people internal motivation, albeit we are not sure that it is true the external motivation doesn’t work at all.
-What should be done with regard to population who are less likely to become more ethical?
-We fully support the focus on education and training as important tool in making people more likely to obey laws, but to present it as the only way, might not work at all might be too strong of a statement and might be seen as less realistic.

-The variation in behavior between people with high and low motivation to avoid prejudice suggests that there is also legitimacy to deal with people as having different moral responsibilities.
-Combining that with the research on the fact that stereotypes can be altered and changed, suggest that people could definitely be responsible.
-Our conclusion in earlier chapters that people don’t choose to do wrong, but rather highly focus on their interpretation of the situation, suggest that we need to revisit also their moral judgment analysis.
-People don’t simply make moral decisions, they simply reinterpret the law in a way which would allow themselves to feel moral.
-Hence,s the focus in choice is not in making moral saliency but on making it clearer to people that they have a position which might affect their moral judgment.
+The variation in the efforts of people with high and low motivation to avoid prejudice suggests the legitimacy of dealing with people as having different moral responsibilities.
+This is particularly salient, given the research showing that stereotypes can be altered and changed with training.
+Our conclusion in earlier chapters that people do not choose to do wrong, but rather interpret the situation in a way that will allow themselves to feel moral, suggests that we need to revisit their moral judgment analysis.
+People do not make moral decisions in a vacuum.
+Hence, the focus in behavioral choice is not on making morality salient, but on making it clearer to people that they have a position that might affect their moral judgment.

-Furthermore, from a policy-making perspective, the relevant question might need to be framed differently, in light of the discussion drawn in chapters ___ is not merely whether intrinsic motivation can increase compliance or performance, but whether and when does intrinsic motivation outperform extrinsic motivation in securing desirable behavior.
+Furthermore, from a policy-making perspective, the relevant question might not be whether intrinsic motivation can increase compliance or performance, but whether and when intrinsic motivation outperforms extrinsic motivation in securing desirable behavior.
 In contexts in which intrinsic motivation is more successful in securing compliance, policy makers must make sure that the standard extrinsic motivators provided by law (e.g., sanctions and incentives) do not undercut intrinsic motivations.